Berlin Tourist Cards

 Pergamon Museum

-Climbing the Berlin Cathedral
+Ascent to Berlin Cathedral

 Old National Gallery

-Techniques such as classicism, romanticism, impressionism and modernism are mixed in this renowned gallery.
+Techniques such as classicism, romanticism, impressionism, and modernism are mixed in this renowned gallery.

 Bode Museum

-Madame Tussauds Museum
+Madame Tussauds

-Tourist bus tour with free stops
+Sightseeing bus tour with unlimited stops

 Bicycle tour of Berlin